2 Workarounds That Let File History Backup to OneDrive

 An alternative to run Windows 10 backup to OneDrive

 Besides using File History to backup to OneDrive, you can use free third party backup software AOMEI Backupper Standard to backup your files and folders to OneDrive.
 Compared with File History, this free backup software has more options and runs faster.

-To backup files and folders with AOMEI Backupper:
+Take Basic Sync as an example.
+Learn how to backup files and folders to OneDrive with AOMEI Backupper:

 1. Free download, install and launch this freeware.

-4. Select OneDrive as the destination location.
-To do that, you must have OneDrive desktop app set up.
+4. Expand the drop-down menu of the second bar and click Select a cloud drive.
+Then, select OneDrive as the destination location in the pop-up window.
+To do that, you must have OneDrive desktop app set up beforehand.

-Besides using File History to backup to OneDrive, you can also use free tool AOMEI Backupper.
-AOMEI Backupper also allows you to create system image backup to protect your system, make bootable media to boot your computer when Windows fails to load, and hard drive clone to SSD.
+There are two workarounds offered in this article to help you have File History backup to OneDrive.
+If you think the operations are a little bit troublesome, you can use the free tool AOMEI Backupper to backup to OneDrive.
+AOMEI Backupper also allows you to create system image backup to protect your system, make bootable media to boot your computer when Windows fails to load, and do hard drive clone to SSD.

 If you want to protect unlimited computers within your company, you can pick AOMEI Backupper Technician.
 With the inbuilt AOMEI Image Deploy tool, you are also allowed to deploy/restore system image file on server-side computer to multiple client-side computers over network.